18 & 19 May 2018: Facilitator Training

 First Group of Learners Start ‘Bridges in Social Understanding’ Programme

-We are delighted to announce that our first group of learners have commenced the ‘Bridges’ Curriculum.
+We are delighted to announce that our first group of learners have commenced the ‘Bridges’ Curriculum on 01 March 2018.
 They will now be able to access the programme in a paced manner, with weekly online-based sessions, for the duration of one year.
 We are very excited to see how these young pioneers will benefit from this evidence-based training.

 Further intakes will be aligned with the school terms, so that our next group of learners will be able to start at the onset of the 2nd term, on Wednesday 11 April 2018.